 6.14.1 Introduction

-This solution addresses key issue #Y: Privacy protection of new parameters for CIoT included in NAS messages.
+This solution addresses key issue #12: Privacy protection of new parameters for CIoT included in NAS messages.

 TR 23.724 [2] recommends many solutions for normative work, where some solutions requires that new parameters for CIoT need to be included by the UE in the NAS messages to the AMF.
 Some of these new parameters for CIoT may require encryption if they are privacy sensitive.